-Irish Brown Soda Bread With Molasses is an easy Irish traditional bread that is made with whole wheat flour, oats and molasses.
+Irish Brown Soda Bread With Molasses is an easy Irish traditional bread made with whole wheat flour, oats, and molasses.

 Irish Brown Soda Bread With Molasses

-I recently visited Dublin, Ireland for the first time.
-I fell in love with the city, climate and the awesome food, especially the bread.
+I recently visited Dublin, Ireland, for the first time.
+I fell in love with the city, the climate, and the excellent food, especially the bread.
 Like all the rest of the European countries, Ireland loves its bread.

-All these breads were awesome and I have to say that my addiction to bread went crazy while visiting this old city.
+All these breads were fabulous, and I have to say that my addiction to bread went crazy while visiting this old city.

 I came back home ready to try some of these breads.
-If you are shy making bread at home, you are not alone.
-Making bread, especially with yeast, could be quite intimidating.
+If you are shy about making bread at home, you are not alone.
+Making bread, especially with yeast, could be pretty intimidating.

-For that reason, starting with a simple bread like an Irish soda bread, might inspire you to try some more and diverse recipes.
+For that reason, starting with a simple bread, like Irish soda bread, might inspire you to try some more diverse recipes.

 Baking is one of the most satisfying types of cooking there is.
 It fills the house with comforting aromas and the anticipation of wholesome and delicious baked treats.

-There is something about baking that is very therapeutic from kneading dough to make a loaf of bread, making a cake for a special occasion or working on a batch of favorite cookies.
+Something about baking is very therapeutic, from kneading dough to making a loaf of bread, making a cake for a special occasion, or working on a batch of favorite cookies.

-You can try this activity with children from a young age, even if it means a lot of mess in the kitchen afterwards.
+You can try this activity with children from a young age, even if it means a lot of mess in the kitchen afterward.

 What is soda bread?

 Soda bread is a distinctly Irish bread made with flour, usually buttermilk and baking soda instead of yeast.
-In US, this bread is also called sometimes “quick bread”.
+In the US, this bread is also sometimes called “quick bread.”

 Today we bake these breads on trays inside modern ovens that provide controlled heat for a perfect result.